While all babies may grow at a different rate, the following is the average for boys and girls 4 to 6 months of age:

 Starts to sleep longer at night (6 to 8 hours consistently)

-It is very exciting for parents to watch their babies become social beings who can interact with others.
+It's very exciting for parents to watch their babies become social beings who can interact with others.
 Every baby develops speech at their own rate.
-But these are some of the common milestones in this age group:
+But these are some of the common milestones most babies reach in this age group:

 Blows bubbles or "raspberries"

-A baby's awareness of people and surroundings increases during this time and they may start to interact with people other than parents.
+A baby's awareness of people and surroundings increases during this time, and they may start to interact with people other than their parents.
 Babies may progress at different rates.
-But these are some of the common milestones in this age group:
+But these are some of the common milestones most babies reach in this age group:

-Here are some ways to foster the emotional security of your baby:
+Here are some ways to foster your baby's emotional security:

 Repeat sounds and smile when your baby makes sounds.